abcdmku/wizard/PRPs/comprehensive-documentation.md

-# PRP: Comprehensive Documentation for WizardOpus
+# PRP: Comprehensive Documentation for Wziard

 ## Mission
 Document all undocumented functionality in @wizard/core and @wizard/react packages with detailed examples ranging from basic to complex usage patterns.